 10. Hügelkultur

 Hügelkultur, a German word for “hill culture,” is a practice that involves creating a mound or hill filled with organic material like logs, branches, and compost.
-The pile is then covered with topsoil.
+Then, cover the pile with topsoil.
 As the organic matter breaks down, it enriches the soil, providing a nutrient-rich environment for plant growth.
 This method also helps with water retention, reducing the need for regular irrigation.

 11. Forest Gardening